-14.2.
+12.2.
 Damp cleaning of surface (gympsum tiles) to remove dust

 - Application of wax-stripping product to clean the floor thoroughly.
 Removal of all foreign matter and old wax.
-Rinsing very thoroughly, being sure all the cleaner is removed. - Application of a thin coat of penetrating type of terrazzo sealer. - When the floor is dry, buff with an electric polisher.
+Rinsing very thoroughly, being sure the entire cleaner is removed. - Application of a thin coat of penetrating type of terrazzo sealer and/or Kimitech IDROREP for water protection. - When the floor is dry, buff with an electric polisher.